hepplerj/Dissertation/chapters/manuscript-ch3.md

 Stanford the top school in the west."^[Letter from Richard Bell to Wallace Sterling, August 2, 1960, FF8, Box A29, SC 216, SUA.]

 Complaints of potential industrialization of the foothills reflected not only arguments about the area's beauty, but also the noise and air pollution that accompanied development.
-In a letter to the Palo Alto Times, Morgan Stedman, a member of the Santa Clara County Planning Commission, argued that new foothills industrialization would increase traffic flow through neighborhoods, thus increasing smog, noise, and danger, large-scale cutting and filling of land would be required to support new buildings, parking lots, and roads, the loss of rainwater through runoff, and "irreparable damage to natural beauty."^[Newspaper clipping, "Area planning seen as needed," Palo Alto Times, March 12, 1960, from FF8, Box A29, SC 216, SUA.]
+The sounds of hammers driving nails into two-by-fours was only part of a chorus of common sounds experienced by suburbanites.
+The whirring and grinding of manufacturing equipment, the clattering of dump trucks, the drone of automobile traffic, the belching of bulldozers -- these became common sounds of the city.
+Concerned that such realities would become even more common in Palo Alto, critics spoke up.
+In a letter to the *Palo Alto Times*, Morgan Stedman, a member of the Santa Clara County Planning Commission, argued that new foothills industrialization would increase traffic flow through neighborhoods, thus increasing smog, noise, and danger, large-scale cutting and filling of land would be required to support new buildings, parking lots, and roads, the loss of rainwater through runoff, and "irreparable damage to natural beauty."^[Newspaper clipping, "Area planning seen as needed," Palo Alto Times, March 12, 1960, from FF8, Box A29, SC 216, SUA.]
 Other residents expressed concern over tests being run on their shrubs to see if radiation levels were becoming too high.

 The spatial arrangements of cities and zoning shaped how residents responded to the proposed industrialization.
 The majority of the foothills area were zoned